-While the magnitude of scores are lower across the board for the Mackenzie (a byproduct of not using AMHG as the sole flow law in the discharge inversion), the improvement in NSE is largely similar for both tests (Figure 9).
+While the magnitude of scores are lower across the board for the Mackenzie (a byproduct of using AMHG as the sole flow law in the discharge inversion), the improvement in NSE is largely similar for both tests (Figure 9).
 The one notable difference between tests is the much smaller variation in scores (i.e. boxplot IQRs in Figure 9) across the Mackenzie reaches than the SWOT rivers.
 The SWOT rivers exhibited large ranges in predictive skill regardless of BAM/geoBAM implementation.